List of superseded scientific theories

-This list catalogs well-accepted theories in science and pre-scientific natural philosophy and natural history which have since been superseded by scientific theories.
+This list includes well-known general theories in science and pre-scientific natural history and natural philosophy that have since been superseded by other scientific theories.
 Many discarded explanations were once supported by a scientific consensus, but replaced after more empirical information became available that identified flaws and prompted new theories which better explain the available data.
 Pre-modern explanations originated before the scientific method, with varying degrees of empirical support.

-Some theories are discarded in their entirety, such as the replacement of the phlogiston theory by energy and thermodynamics.
+Some scientific theories are discarded in their entirety, such as the replacement of the phlogiston theory by energy and thermodynamics.
 Some theories known to be incomplete or in some ways incorrect are still used.
 For example, Newtonian classical mechanics is accurate enough for practical calculations at everyday distances and velocities, and it is still taught in schools.
 The more complicated relativistic mechanics must be used for long distances and velocities nearing the speed of light, and quantum mechanics for very small distances and objects.

 Some aspects of discarded theories are reused in modern explanations.
 For example, miasma theory proposed that all diseases were transmitted by "bad air".
 The modern germ theory of disease has found that diseases are caused by microorganisms, which can be transmitted by a variety of routes, including touching a contaminated object, blood, and contaminated water.
 Malaria was discovered to be a mosquito-borne disease, explaining why avoiding the "bad air" near swamps prevented it.
-Increasing ventilation of fresh air, one of the remedies proposed by miasma theory, does remain useful in some circumstances to expel germs spread by airborne transmission, such as COVID-19.
+Increasing ventilation of fresh air, one of the remedies proposed by miasma theory, does remain useful in some circumstances to expel germs spread by airborne transmission, such as SARS-CoV-2.

 Some theories originate in, or are perpetuated by, pseudoscience, which claims to be both scientific and factual, but fails to follow the scientific method.
 Scientific theories are testable and make falsifiable predictions.
 Thus, it can be a mark of good science if a discipline has a growing list of superseded theories, and conversely, a lack of superseded theories can indicate problems in following the use of the scientific method.
 Fringe science includes theories that are not currently supported by a consensus in the mainstream scientific community, either because they never had sufficient empirical support, because they were previously mainstream but later disproven, or because they are preliminary theories also known as protoscience which go on to become mainstream after empirical confirmation.
 Some theories, such as Lysenkoism, race science or female hysteria have been generated for political rather than empirical reasons and promoted by force.